Zack Snyder shares another snippet of work on his 'Justice League' cut

 Back in July, Snyder took part in a live web panel at the first inaugural Justice Con, revealing that the runtime of his cut of the DC film will be more than 214 minutes, and confirming that none of Joss Whedon’s shots will be used in his version.

+The director also offered fans a sneak peek at an unfinished clip from the movie.
+In the 20-second clip, a black-clad Superman (Henry Cavill) meets Alfred (Jeremy Irons) for the first time.

 Now, he’s shared another snippet of what he’s working on.
-Posting to Vero over the weekend (August 8), Snyder shared a low-res image of Justice League supervillain Steppenwolf.
+Posted to Vero over the weekend (August 8), Snyder shared a low-res image of Justice League supervillain Steppenwolf.

 “Just working today pulled this out of the editorial,” Snyder wrote in a caption.
 “Sorry he’s Low resolution but I’ve seen him in all his hi-Rez glory and he’s a thing to behold.